Haley Jones

-Haley Jones (born May 23, 2001) is an American college basketball player for the Stanford Cardinal of the Pac-12 Conference.
-As a sophomore in 2021, she was named an all-conference selection in the Pac-12.
-The Cardinal won a national championship that season, and Jones was named the Final Four Most Outstanding Player.
+Haley Jones (born May 23, 2001) is an American professional basketball player for the Dallas Wings of the Women's National Basketball Association (WNBA).
+She played college basketball for the Stanford Cardinal of the Pac-12 Conference, helping the team win the national championship in 2021 while being named the Final Four Most Outstanding Player.
+She was selected sixth overall in the 2023 WNBA draft by the Atlanta Dream.

+Early life

 Jones was born in Santa Cruz, California.
 She attended Archbishop Mitty High School in San Jose, where she was named the Naismith Prep Player of the Year and a McDonald's All-American as a senior in 2019.
 A five-star recruit, Jones was ranked the number one recruit in the 2019 class by ESPN.
-As a freshman at Stanford University in 2019–20, she averaged 11.4 points, 4.2 rebounds and 2.4 assist before suffering a season-ending, knee ligament injury.
-The following season in 2020–21 Jones returned to play, averaging 13.2 points, 7.4 rebounds, and 2.8 assists.
-The Cardinal won the 2021 NCAA tournament for their first national title since 1992.